What is Agile Stage-Gate?

 Agile project teams follow a traditional Scrum process, an iterative and incremental approach to project management.
 It requires daily meetings, a visual Scrum board, a sprint backlog detailing tasks, a graphical burndown chart showcasing progress, and more.

-When adopting Agile processes, project plans must be more flexible and less defined compared to Stage-Gate.
-For example, only 20% of a product may have been defined before Agile development begins (as opposed to 40-60% in a traditional Stage-Gate process).
+When adopting Agile processes, project plans must be more flexible and less defined compared to stage-gate.
+As we mentioned earlier, only 20% of a product may have been defined before Agile development begins (as opposed to 40-60% in a traditional stage-gate process).

 - Stage 1: Discovery and objective setting